How can businesses set up and accept recurring payments from customers?

 *All fees exclude VAT, which GoCardless will add.

-The paid Plus subscription allows you to have your company name appear on credit card statements instead of GoCardless and to add your logo and colour.
-The Pro subscription allows you to customise the payment page and emails.
+The paid Plus subscription allows you to have your company name on credit card statements instead of GoCardless, and to add your logo and colour.
+The Pro subscription allows further customisations to the payment page and emails.

 Example of the 350+ apps compatible with GoCardless.

-Over 350 apps and software partners integrate with GoCardless in the UK, ranging from general business software to specialised platforms for e.g. gyms and charities.
+Over 350 apps and software partners integrate with GoCardless in the UK, from general business tools to specialised platforms for e.g. gyms and charities.

-Thanks to its many integrations (that do not require programming knowledge) GoCardless makes bank debits accessible at a fair price point for small businesses.
+Bottom line: Thanks to its many integrations (that do not require programming knowledge), GoCardless makes bank debits accessible at a fair price point for small businesses.

 Pros